DMV extension deadline looms for motorists with expired documents

 Those with a vehicle obtained through a private party sale should present proof of ownership at a DMV office for a permit, Malone said.

-More appointments for registrations will become available once the online license/ID renewal system goes live.
+More appointments for registrations will become available after the online license/ID renewal system goes live.

-Those who need to obtain a moving permit can them on the DMV website for a variety of purposes, including permits that let drivers to get emissions tests to those that allow motorists to travel out of state.
+Those who need to obtain a moving permit can them on the DMV website for several purposes, including permits that let drivers to get emissions tests to those that allow motorists to travel out of state.

 On top of having liability insurance, the vehicle must have a Nevada registration that is active or expired less than 18 months prior.